-The BSCC staff cannot assist the applicant or its partners with the preparation of the proposal.
+This is a competitive grant process, therefore BSCC staff cannot assist the applicant or its partners with the preparation of the proposal.
 Any questions concerning this RFP, the proposal process, or the submission process must be submitted by email to: mmip@bscc.ca.gov.